 Clay Street.
 Rerouting the Trunk to the El Dorado Trail would require a bore and jack crossing of Hangtown Creek at Locust Avenue.
 The relocation of the Trunk would trigger replacement of the sewer laterals serving commercial properties along Main Street with new connections to the Trunk in the El Dorado Trail (Appendix A Figure 2-3).
 The proposed project also includes the rerouting of an existing 4-inch sanitary sewer along Locust Avenue, north of the El Dorado Trail.
 Following completion of the Trunk relocation, the existing 16-inch pipeline and manholes would be removed from Hangtown Creek, and the creek bottom would be restored.
-Work within Hangtown Creek flows around the construction of a temporary cofferdam and rerouting of creek flows around the construction related to the proposed Trunk and lateral alignments.
+Work within Hangtown Creek would necessitate construction of a temporary cofferdam and rerouting of creek flows around the construction area (Appendix A Figure 2-3).
+The cofferdam would provide sufficient water at all times to pass downstream to maintain aquatic life below the temporary structure(s) and would be built from clean materials such as gravel bags. water dams, or clean/washed gravel, causing little or no siltation.
+The creek flow would be diverted using gravity flow through temporary means, including but not limited to, culverts/pipes/k-rails or pumped around the work site using hoses.
+The temporary cofferdam and creek diversion would prevent turbidity, siltation, or pollution in downstream areas.